 Should Value Investors Buy These Construction Stocks?

-These are only a few of the key metrics included in D.R.
-Horton and PulteGroup strong Value grade, but they help show that the stocks are likely undervalued right now.
-When factoring in the strength of its earnings outlook, DHI and PHM look like an impressive value stock at the moment.
+These are just a handful of the figures considered in Landsea Homes and Taylor Morrison Home's great Value grade.
+Still, they help show that the stock is likely being undervalued at the moment.
+Add this to the strength of its earnings outlook, and we can clearly see that LSEA and TMHC is an impressive value stock right now.

 Click to get this free report